-Sider (2002, 119–20) endorses Smith's second objection.
-Dowe (2003) criticises Smith's first objection, but agrees with the second, concluding overall that time travel has not been shown to be improbable.
+Sider (2002, 119–20) endorses Smith’s second objection.
+Dowe (2003) criticises Smith’s first objection, but agrees with the second, concluding overall that time travel has not been shown to be improbable.
 Ismael (2003) reaches a similar conclusion.
-On the other side of the debate, Riggs (1997, 52) reaches a conclusion similar to Horwich's: “Lewis's account may do for a once only attempt, but is untenable as a general explanation of [the time traveller's] continual lack of success if he keeps on trying [to kill Grandfather].”
-Goddu (2007) criticises Smith's first objection to Horwich.
-Further contributions to the debate include Arntzenius (2006) and Smeenk and Wüthrich (2012, §2.2).
-For a different argument to the same conclusion as Horwich's—that time travel is improbable—see Ney (2000).
+Goddu (2007) criticises Smith’s first objection to Horwich.
+Further contributions to the debate include Arntzenius (2006) and Smeenk and Wüthrich (2011, §2.2).
+For a different argument to the same conclusion as Horwich’s—that time travel is improbable—see Ney (2000).

 Backwards time travel scenarios give rise to interesting issues concerning causation.
 In this section we examine two such issues.